FMIA: Legion of Whom? Fast, Efficient Overhaul Has Seattle Set to Surprise

 “Few of us have been tested the way John once was, or required to show the kind of courage that he did,” the former president, Barack Obama, said Saturday night.

 In 1968, beaten and defeated, McCain was offered his freedom.
 The North Vietnamese, for propaganda, offered to let him go as a show of good will because his father was the commander of U.S. forces in the region.
 The younger McCain refused.
-Not only was it illegal in the U.S. military bylaws to accept release for propaganda purposes, but he also said he would never jump the line ahead of other men who’d been imprisoned longer.
+Not only was it illegal in U.S. military bylaws to accept release for propaganda purposes, but he also said he would never jump the line ahead of other men who’d been imprisoned longer.

 That’s a measure of the great man.
 Just thinking about him, I tear up.
 Godspeed, Senator.